Important COVID-19 travel guidance

 Safety and security

 Never leave your bags unattended.
-Keep large amounts of money, jewellery, cameras, computer and phones out of sight when walking outside.
+Keep large amounts of money and valuable items including jewellery, cameras, computers and phones out of sight when walking outside.
 Use a hotel safe whenever possible to safeguard these items.
-Avoid walking in city centres after dark alone and be vigilant at all times.
+Avoid walking alone in city centres after dark alone and be vigilant at all times.
+Foreigners are preferred targets for pickpockets and muggers.
+You should be vigilant when travelling around the city.

 Be alert to the possibility of acts of disorder by security personnel and avoid any actions that might antagonise them (eg taking photographs).
 If you’re stopped by the police, show respect and stay calm.
 Ask for ID as there have been reports of individuals falsely claiming to be police.